BLOGS

 There comes a point where even the best air conditioning unit or furnace heating system reaches its limit.
 Replacement becomes the smarter financial move when the frequency of breakdowns increases.

 If you are facing a major component failure, such as a broken HVAC compressor, the cost of the part plus labor might be nearly half the price of a new system.
+Many homeowners also wonder about hvac insurance coverage when these big-ticket failures occur, as certain policies may help offset the cost of sudden damage.
 Additionally, if your unit still uses R-22 refrigerant, which has been phased out, the refrigerant cooling cycle becomes extremely expensive to service.
-In these cases, upgrading to a modern, eco-friendly system saves you from future headaches and high chemical costs.

 Key Factors to Consider Before Deciding on Repair or Replacement